Wireless device radiation and health: Mobile phones

 periodically emits radio signals on its control channel, to keep contact with its cell tower and for functions like handing off the phone to another tower if the user crosses into another cell.
 When the user is making a call, the phone transmits a signal on a second channel which carries the user's voice.
 Existing 2G, 3G, and 4G networks use frequencies in the UHF or low microwave bands, 600 MHz to 3.5 GHz.
 Many household wireless devices such as WiFi networks, garage door openers, and baby monitors use other frequencies in this same frequency range.

 Radio waves decrease rapidly in intensity by the inverse square of distance as they spread out from a transmitting antenna.
 So the phone transmitter, which is held close to the user's face when talking, is a much greater source of human exposure than the tower transmitter, which is typically at least hundreds of metres away from the user.
-A user can reduce their exposure by using a headset and keeping the phone itself farther away from their body.
+A user can reduce their exposure by using a wired headset and keeping the phone itself farther away from their body.

 Next generation 5G cellular networks, which began deploying in 2019, use higher frequencies in or near the millimetre wave band, 24 to 52 GHz.
 Millimetre waves are absorbed by atmospheric gases so 5G networks will use smaller cells than previous cellular networks, about the size of a city block.
 Instead of a cell tower, each cell will use an array of multiple small antennas mounted on existing buildings and utility poles.
 In general, millimetre waves penetrate less deeply into biological tissue than microwaves, and are mainly absorbed within the first centimetres of the body surface.